filecoin-project/specs/next/content/systems/filecoin_files/serialization/_index.md

 ---
-menuTitle: Formats and Serialization
-statusIcon: 🔁
-title: Data Formats and Serialization
+title: Formats and Serialization
+weight: 4
+dashboardAudit: 1
+dashboardState: wip
+dashboardInterface: stable
 ---

-# Formats and Serialization
+# Data Formats and Serialization
 ---

 Filecoin seeks to make use of as few data formats as needed, with well-specced serialization rules to